Status: UK signee

 He is the first in-state recruit to commit to UK — or even get an offer from the Cats — since Dominique Hawkins in 2013, and Allen grew up a Kentucky basketball fan.

-An offensively gifted player, Allen averaged 31.8 points per game and shot nearly 40 percent from three-point range for Pendleton County as a junior, and he’ll certainly be one of the frontrunners for Mr. Basketball honors as a senior despite missing much of his season with a knee injury.
+An offensively gifted player, Allen averaged 31.8 points per game and shot nearly 40 percent from three-point range for Pendleton County as a junior, and he won Kentucky Mr. Basketball honors as a senior despite missing much of his season with a knee injury.

 His play on the summer circuit vaulted him into the Top 100 national rankings, according to Rivals.com and 247Sports, and he picked up scholarship offers from Louisville, Florida, Xavier, West Virginia, Vanderbilt, Purdue and several other major programs along the way.